equinor/revisions/doc/examples/comment-queries.md

 ## Query 3
-This query gets the status of the newest revisions for all documents Just to show it is possible, this query does not assume materialization into a "head" graph, but in stead assumes the records are in their own named graphs, as in the example files.
+This query gets the status of the newest revisions for all documents Just to show it is possible, this query does not assume materialization into a "head" graph, but instead assumes the records are in their own named graphs, as in the example files.
 It also assumes that the comment ontology is in the un-named graph

 ```sparql